+A Pap smear screens for cervical cancer by looking for abnormalities in the cells of a woman’s cervix.
 Since its introduction in the United States in 1941, the Pap smear, or Pap test, is credited with dramatically reducing the rate of death due to cervical cancer.

 A colposcope uses low magnification to illuminate abnormalities of the cervix and surrounding area.
-At that time, your doctor also may take a biopsy, which is a small piece of tissue, for laboratory examination.
+At that time, the healthcare provider also may take a biopsy, which is a small piece of tissue, for laboratory examination.

 Recently developed rapid tests don’t require the results to be analyzed in a lab.
 The tests look for antibodies and can return results within 30 minutes or less.

-With the Home Access HIV-1 Test System, you take a pinprick of your blood and send it off to a lab for testing.
-You can call the lab in a day or two to receive your results.
+With the Home Access HIV-1 Test System, a person takes a pinprick of their blood and sends it off to a lab for testing.
+They can call the lab in a day or two to receive the results.
 Positive results are routinely retested to ensure that the result is accurate.

-“We recommend everyone get an HIV test at least once in their lives,” says Michelle Cespedes, M.D., a member of the HIV Medicine Association and an associate professor of medicine at the Icahn School of Medicine at Mount Sinai.
+“We recommend everyone get an HIV test at least once in their lives,” says Michelle Cespedes, MD, a member of the HIV Medicine Association and an associate professor of medicine at the Icahn School of Medicine at Mount Sinai.